oracle/weblogic-kubernetes-operator/site/elk.md

 # ELK integration

+**ATTENTION EARLY ACCESS USERS** This page is not ready for general consumption yet, we have some rough notes in here, we are working on writing better doc for how to set up this integration.

 TODO Update this whole section
 Turn on Logstash in operator
 Add the ENABLE_LOGSTASH env in weblogic-operator.yaml to the env section